solana-foundation/solana-improvement-documents/proposals/0016-simd-application-fees.md

 *Updating core account structure to store application fees in ledger*.
-A `PayApplicationFee` instruction is will be used by solana runtime to calculate how much application fees are being paid by the instruction.
-A `UpdateApplicationFees` instruction which will update the application fees for an owned account.
+A `PayApplicationFee` instruction is will be used by solana runtime to calculate how much application fees are being paid by the transaction.
+A `UpdateApplicationFees` instruction which will update the application fees for an account.
 A `Rebate` instruction which will be used to rebate the application fees back to the payer.

     1. High degree of flexibility for programs (**++**)
     2. Each transaction has to include additional instructions so it will break existing dapp interfaces (**-**)
-    3. This implementation will prevent DOS on dapps and account blocking attacks.
+    3. This implementation will prevent DOS on dapps and account blocking attacks (**+++**).
     4. Account structure need to be modified, lot of changes in core solana code (**---**)
     5. Application fees are check before executing the dapps (**++**)
     6. Easier to calculate total fees to be payed by the payer (**+**)
     7. Application fees cannot be dynamic (**-**)
+    8. Will be used to disable read locks on any accounts (**+**)

-An additional option will be added to disable read locking of accounts so that an account having application fees could not be read-locked by transactions.
+An additional option will be added to disable read locking of accounts so that an account having application fees could not be read-locked by any transaction.
 This will disable attacks where transaction read locks an account and prevents other transactions from write-locking the account.

 If existing dapps like openbook want to implement application fees then all the dapps depending on openbook also have to do additional development.
 The checks on the application fees will be taken care by solana runtime.
-Application fees paid will be included in the transaction so that it is easier to calculate the total amount of fees that will be paid and less scope for fraud.
-The maximum amount of application fees that can be set for an account will be limited to a predecided number of SOLs recommended (10/100 SOLs) so that account does not become inaccessible.
+Total application fees paid will be included in the transaction so that it is easier to calculate the total amount of fees that will be paid and less scope for fraud.
+The maximum amount of application fees that can be set for an account will be limited to a predecided number of SOLs recommended (100 SOLs) so that account does not become inaccessible.

 All other programs have to implement required instructions so that the authority of the accounts can